 Asian Art Department, AGNSW, January 2012

-'Bronzes and Jades', The Asian Collections Art Gallery of New South Wales 2003, 2003, 70 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'Bronzes and Jades', Sydney, 2003, 70 (colour illus.).